 Across the country, a confluence of economic and legal forces inhibit redevelopment of enclosed shopping malls, and Lakeforest Mall is no exception.
 Retail habits have changed.
 Fractured property ownership combined with a private legal agreement (a Reciprocal Easement Agreement or “REA”) requires that all owners of Lakeforest Mall agree upon changes in how the land and buildings are redeveloped.

 Unlike other malls, Lakeforest has characteristics that will attract new investment once the private legal hurdles are addressed.
 These include:

 - State and Federal incentives (Maryland Enterprise Zone and Federal Opportunity Zone)

-As of September 2019, two anchor department stores – JC Penney and Lord + Taylor have closed.
-Sears plans to close in December.
+As of January 1, 2020, three anchor department stores – JC Penney, Lord+ Taylor & Sears have closed.
 Macy’s remains open.
-Many smaller storefronts in the interior are vacant, but the center still has nationally known brands and has attracted numerous local retailers.
+Many smaller storefronts in the interior are vacant, but the center still has nationally known brands & has attracted numerous local retailers.

 More stores will close.
 Many national retailers that have Lakeforest stores have filed for bankruptcy and/or announced corporate restructuring.

 Yes, despite its appearance, Lakeforest Mall is a collection of eight (8) separate parcels, owned by five (5) different entities.
 Boundary lines are not readily apparent, as parking fields and access points lack visual evidence of any borders other than the greater perimeter; buildings appear to be joined.
 Sears sold its building nd land to a developer in 2018.
 A lender foreclosed on the core and adjacent parking fields, and sold those four parcels to WRS Real Estate Investments in July 2019.

 Learn more about the history of past ownership, legal constraints and redevelopment strategies in the Lakeforest Mall Report.